 An Interview With the Cast of “George: A Zombie Intervention”

 In 2008, we started shooting a movie.
 It was long and frustrating and far more expensive than it should have been.
 It was stressful and didn’t turn out how we wanted it to.
-It fell victim to the budget and to a small timeframe to shoot the film in and every other worry that low […]
+It fell victim to the budget and to a small timeframe… Continue Reading “An Interview With the Cast of “George: A Zombie Intervention””

 2011 – The Year in Horror (so far) – Part 1: The Movies